jameshkramer/docs/docs/standard/linq/program-nodes.md

 ### The XML declaration node of an XDocument is a property, not a child node

-When you iterate through the child nodes of an <xref:System.Xml.Linq.XDocument>, you will not see the XML declaration object.
-It is a property of the document, not a child node of it.
+When you iterate through the child nodes of an <xref:System.Xml.Linq.XDocument>, you won't see the XML declaration object.
+It's a property of the document, not a child node of it.

 ```csharp
 XDocument doc = new XDocument(